jonaac/deep-xgboost-image-classifier/README.md

 # Deep XGBoost Image Classifier

+## I HAVEN'T MAINTAINED THIS REPO IN SEVERAL YEARS, DO NOT EXPCET FOR IT TO WORK WITH CURRENT LIBRARIES

 This project was developed Fall 2019

 CNN+XGBoost architectures are very accurate in solving non-image classification problems.
 In this project, I adapt this model to show a shockingly powerful method for image classification.
 The idea is to leverage CNN's feature extraction capabilities and XGBoost's classification accuracy.
 I use the CIFAR-10 data set and I test the hybrid model on three different CNN architectures.
 A baseline CNN architecture, the VGG16 architecture, and the ResNet architecture.